Stamford Hospital Trauma Services

 A designated level II trauma center

 The good news?
-Research has found that patients who are treated at a trauma center have a 25 percent better chance of survival.
-Our trauma team is committed to providing our community with the highest possible quality emergency care.
+Research has found that patients who are treated at a trauma center have a significantly higher chance of survival.** Our trauma team is committed to providing our community with the highest possible quality emergency care.
 Our Emergency Department is staffed by physicians 24/7 and serves as the base hospital for the area’s Emergency Medical System.
 Our interdisciplinary Department of Surgery, Trauma Services division consists of:

 - A trauma medical director with certification in surgery and critical care

 - A total of five trauma surgeons with 3 fellowship-trained in trauma and critical care

 - A director of surgical services

 - A trauma program manager and trauma quality data coordinator